Staszek1062/Snake/README.md

 2.Optimalize game [done]

-3.Creaete Swarms of snakes and and generations of snakes classes
+3.Creaete Swarms of snakes and and generations of snakes classes [done]

-4.Implement Neural Network to the program
+4.Implement Neural Network to the program [done]

+5.Somehow improve brain with each generation [started]

+6.Remove buggs [issued]

-5.Optimalize program
+7.Optimalize program

 As i learn more i will be coming back to this project to add more stuff. if you have any ideas, advices you can hit me up im open for guidence.